MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/bring-your-own-device.md

 ### Bring Your Own Device call utilization detailed view

 To see the call utilization view for each room, select the specific Bring Your Own Device room from the table.
-There will be a new tab which gives a detailed view of devices call utilization based on selected period.
+There will be a new tab, which gives a detailed view of devices call utilization based on selected period.

 > [!NOTE]
 > Only rooms with Teams Shared Devices or Pro licenses and that are done with the device association are shown in the usage report.